+256779159872 / +256777222627

 The Uganda National Museum visit for a leisure kampala tour

-The museum is a great introduction to Uganda – it offers a variety of exhibits that display the many unique aspects of the country in a way that is far from boring.
-All ages will take something from their trip and it provides a great afternoon out – especially those wanting to get out of the hustle and bustle of Kampala and a little deeper into the rich history of Uganda.
+The museum is a great introduction – it offers a variety of exhibits that display the many unique aspects of the country in a way that is far from boring.
+All ages will take something from their trip, and it provides a great afternoon out – especially those wanting to get out of the hustle and bustle of Kampala and a little deeper into the rich history of Uganda.

 Admissions